univention/ucsschool-id-connector/docs/admin.rst

          See
          :ref:`computers-administration-of-local-system-configuration-with-univention-configuration-registry`
          in :cite:t:`uv-manual`.

+         For an architecture overview, see :external+uv-architecture:ref:`services-ucr`
+         in :cite:t:`uv-architecture`.

    |AppC| settings
       The |AppC| is an ecosystem similar to the app stores known from mobile platforms